lovullo/liza-proguic/README.md

 ## Documentation
-Compiled documentation is available [via our GitLab mirror](https://lovullo.gitlab.io/liza-proguic/), which uses the same build pipeline as we do on our internal GitLab instance.
-It contains the current state of master (with some delay), not just the most recent tag.
+Compiled documentation for the latest release is available [via our GitLab mirror](https://lovullo.gitlab.io/liza-proguic/), which uses the same build pipeline as we do on our internal GitLab instance.

 ## License